libcxx/Snowlake/docs/source/tutorial.rst

 ################

-The top-level abstraction in the Snowlake language is **inference group**, which enables grouping of inference rules into logical hierarchical groups.
+The top-level abstraction in the Snowlake language is **inference group**, which enables logical grouping of inference rules.
 Inference group definitions start with the keyword `group` followed by the name of the group.
 Each file can contain multiple inference group definitions, but their names must be unique.